PUYA PEPPER DRIED

 Pronounced “POO-yuh”.
 The Puya Pepper is also sometimes referred to as “Pulla”.
 A member of the C.annum species the Puya chiles are plentiful in Mexico City and the surrounding region throughout the Central Valley of Mexico.
-Puya Chiles has been the center of a spirited debate among serious chile-heads in determining if it is a hybrid of the de Arbol or the Guajillo chile.
+Puya Chiles has been the center of spirited debate among serious chile-heads in determining if it is a hybrid of the de Arbol or the Guajillo chile.
 We fall in the camp of it being related to the Guajillo.

 Puya chiles are slightly curved and elongated while tapering to a point.
 3-4” in length these thin red peppers ripen to a deep crimson to purplish color and are a bit translucent.
-These chiles have an intense heat that is pungent, dry and a bit dusty.
-Puya Chiles has a light fruity flavor profile, with licorice and cherry undertones that brings to mind wild berries.
+These chiles have an intense heat that is pungent, dry, and a bit dusty.
+Puya Chiles has a light fruity flavor profile, with licorice and cherry undertones that bring to mind wild berries.
 Our Puya chiles are grown in Mexico.

-To rehydrate your Puya chiles soak them in warm water for about 10 minutes and then either dice them or puree them in a food processor before adding to your recipe.
+To rehydrate your Puya chiles soak them in warm water for about 10 minutes and then either dice them or puree them in a food processor before adding them to your recipe.
 Like most chiles we use we like to bring out even more intense flavor by roasting or toasting them first.
-You can either toast them in a hot skillet for about 3-4 minutes over medium heat or stick in a pre-heated 250° oven on a warm sheet for 3-4 minutes.
+You can either toast them in a hot skillet for about 3-4 minutes over medium heat or stick them in a pre-heated 250° oven on a warm sheet for 3-4 minutes.

 Stick your nose in a container of puyas and you’ll find it smells like the desert on a triple-digit day – dusty, dry, and pungent.
 The flavor tastes a bit of a young cherry – sweet and slightly tart.
 To best extract, the flavor uses the water the chile reconstituted in as the chile’s heat may quickly overtake its own flavor.